 If you do not provide your broker with voting instructions regarding the election of directors, your broker will nevertheless have the discretion to vote your shares of Class B Common Stock for the election of directors.
 There are certain other matters, however, over which your broker does not have discretion to vote your Class A or Class B Common Stock without your instructions-these situations are referred to as "broker non-votes."
 The proposals regarding amending the Company's certificate of incorporation to authorize additional shares of Class A and Class B Common Stock and reaffirming approval of the material terms of the Short-Term Plan fall into this category.
 If you do not provide your broker with voting instructions on this proposal, your shares of Class A or Class B Common Stock, as the case may be, will not be voted on these proposals.
-With respect to the proposal to amend the Company's certificate of incorporation to authorize additional shares of this proposal requires the favorable vote of a majority of the outstanding shares of each class of the Class A and B Common Stock entitled to vote at the Annual Meeting, each voting as a separate class, broker non-votes will have the same effect as a vote against this proposal.
-With respect to the proposal reaffirming approval of the Short-Term Plan, broker non-votes will not be considered as votes cast on this proposal, and therefore will not have a positive or negative effect on this proposal.
+With respect to the proposal to amend the Company's certificate of incorporation to authorize additional shares of Class A and Class B Common Stock, because passage of this proposal requires the favorable vote of a majority of the outstanding shares of each class of the Class A and B Common Stock entitled to vote at the Annual Meeting, each voting as a separate class, broker non-votes will have the same effect as a vote against this proposal.
+With respect to the proposal reaffirming approval of the material terms of the Short-Term Plan, broker non-votes will not be considered as votes cast on this proposal, and therefore will not have a positive or negative effect on this proposal.